 You may start with a safe place in mind or allow one to develop.

-Step 1 – Adopt a grounded, confident and upright position and begin your soothing rhythm breathing.
+Step 1 – Adopt a grounded, confident, upright position and begin breathing a soothing rhythm.
 Adopt a slight smile, shoulders back, chest open.

-Step 2 – As you feel settled in your body, allow your mind to begin to create an image that is safe for you.
+Step 2 – As you feel settled in your body, allow your mind to create a safe image.
 You may notice a few images.
 There is no right or wrong.
 Without judgement, allow the images to flow in your mind.
 Notice a place taking shape for you.